isaacs/blog.izs.me/src/posts/2024/regarding-autism-self-diagnosis.md

 when I thought all my stereotypically autistic traits were entirely unique to me!
 Autism has shown me that I'm an extremely average example of a pretty big community.
 There are other people just like me!
 That's fun.
 That's very special.
-It's allowing me to find community and acceptance.
+It's allowed me to find community and acceptance.
 It allowed me to be *less* special, to be *normal*.
+Which, honestly, is really nice.

 Everyone who decides to get an official autism screening with a mental health professional must have at some point come to the